WafaaWardah/SQ-AST/readme.md

 ```

 ### Conformance Check
 The samples directory contains two sample speech files.
-This cammand can be used to predict their MOS scores:
+This command can be used to predict their MOS scores:

 ```bash
 python run_predict.py --path samples --dims mos --print True